DETAILED ACTION

 Regarding claim 7, Ferone, as modified, teaches the golf vehicle following system of Claim 6.

-Ferone, as modified, does not explicitly teach: wherein the first data includes “a connection strength of the short-range communication indicative of a current distance” between the between the following golf vehicle and the leading golf vehicle.
+Ferone, as modified, does not explicitly teach wherein the second data includes “a connection strength of the short-range communication indicative of the current distance between the following golf vehicle and the leading golf vehicle.

-However, Cho teaches wherein the first data includes a “connection strength of the short-range communication indicative of a current distance” between the between the following golf vehicle and the leading golf vehicle ([0070] Meanwhile, the first distance between the host vehicle and the rear vehicle may be determined based on the received strength of a wireless signal received from the rear vehicle; [0071] In this case, as the received strength of the wireless signal increases, a distance between the host vehicle and the rear vehicle decreases and thus the first distance may be considered to be small, and as the received strength of a wireless signal decreases, a distance between the host vehicle and the rear vehicle increases and thus the first distance may be considered to be great).
+However, Cho teaches wherein the second data includes “a connection strength of the short-range communication indicative of the current distance between the following vehicle and the leading vehicle” ([0070] Meanwhile, the first distance between the host vehicle and the rear vehicle may be determined based on the received strength of a wireless signal received from the rear vehicle; [0071] In this case, as the received strength of the wireless signal increases, a distance between the host vehicle and the rear vehicle decreases and thus the first distance may be considered to be small, and as the received strength of a wireless signal decreases, a distance between the host vehicle and the rear vehicle increases and thus the first distance may be considered to be great).

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the present claimed invention to modify how the current distance is determined based on the first data as taught in Ferone, as modified, to incorporate the teachings of Cho to include wherein the first data includes “a connection strength of the short-range communication indicative of a current distance” between the between the following golf vehicle and the leading golf vehicle, with a reasonable expectation of success to help “stably follow the driving trajectory of the host vehicle” (Cho [0043]).
+It would have been obvious to a person of ordinary skill in the art before the effective filing date of the present claimed invention to modify how the current distance is determined based on the first data and second data as taught in Ferone, as modified, to incorporate the teachings of Cho to include wherein the second data includes “a connection strength of the short-range communication indicative of the current distance between the following golf vehicle and the leading golf vehicle, with a reasonable expectation of success to help “stably follow the driving trajectory of the host vehicle” (Cho [0043]).
 Additionally, determining a distance between vehicles is well-known in the art, and Applicant’s specification [0059]-[0061] describes different embodiments to calculate a distance between vehicles, i.e., via communication signal strength, GPS, or sensor data, with Applicant having no disclosed preference between any of the different embodiments.
 In light of the prior art and Applicant’s specification, the different ways to determine distance present the same or similar (predictable) result in determining the distance between vehicles.
-The replacement of one known distance calculation with another is obvious as in the current case, both are known in the prior art (using GPS or communication signal strength), and selecting one over the other would have been a predictable design choice to a person of ordinary skill in the art.
+The replacement of one known distance calculation with another is obvious as in this case, the techniques to determine a distance using sensors, GPS, and/or communication signal strength are well-known in the prior art, and selecting one of the disclosed distance determination techniques to be used to determine the current distance would have been a predictable design choice to a person of ordinary skill in the art.

 While Ferone controls the following vehicle to maintain a defined distance behind the lead vehicle, Ferone does not explicitly teach responsive to the current distance being greater than the specified distance, control the driveline to cause the following golf vehicle to reduce the current distance; and responsive to the current distance being less than the specified distance, control the driveline to cause the following golf vehicle to increase the current distance.